 Committee members took part in the water valuation survey during Workshop 2.
 The water valuation survey was open to the public immediately following workshop 2 December 13 to February 14, 2023.
 Proximate First Nations and Métis locals within the consultation process were invited to participate separately in the water valuation survey.
-During Workshop 3 each Committee was provided an update to the preliminary survey results see Potential Facility Location (saskpower.com) for more information).
+During Workshop 3 each Committee was provided an update to the preliminary survey results, see Regional Evaluation Process (saskpower.com) for more information.

-Full water valuation survey report will be posted to SaskPower.com/nuclear in spring/summer 2023 once available
+Full water valuation survey report will be posted to Planning for Nuclear Power (saskpower.com) in spring/summer 2023 once available